aka: Beauty Pageant

 - The other notable beauty contest from the Attitude Era was the Miss Rumble contest at the 2000 Royal Rumble - featuring celebrity guests as judges.
 After lots of Fanservice - including The Kat showing off a bikini made of bubble wrap - Mae Young predictably interrupted and bared her breasts (which had prosthetics on them to make them even more repulsive) - and was declared the winner.

-- WWE parodied this one in 2002 with Terri Runnels against Molly Holly.
+- WWE parodied this one in 2002 with Terri Runnels against Molly Holly (yes, the same one).
 Molly claimed that Jerry Lawler would go wild when he saw what was under her robe - and revealed a demure 50s bathing suit with swimming hat, snorkel and flippers.

 - There was actually a rare male example as part of the 4th season of Tough Enough.
 The contestants had to seduce Mae Young.
 Memorably it featured The Miz in a sexy Santa outfit.
 Yes, really.

 - The Beautiful People had one in an attempt to haze newer TNA Knockout Taylor Wilde, though she ended up winning over Angelina Love.

 - Madison Rayne also evoked this in her 'Queen Bee' gimmick in TNA.
 She would wear a sash and tiara - and smile vapidly while waving as she walked down to the ring.
 She is also a former Pageant Queen in real life.

 - Developmental Diva Veronica Lane had this as her gimmick.
 She called herself 'Miss NXT' and leaked videos from a promo class showed her cutting a promo like a speech from the personality round.
 In real life she is a former Pageant Queen.
 However she opted to leave WWE before she could appear on TV.